BitcoinDesign/Guide/guide/getting-started/14-hardware.md

 Bitcoin mining has turned into a professional undertaking years ago.
 Today, dedicated hardware (so-called ASICS, or application-specific integrated circuits) is being developed that is optimized to continuously execute the Bitcoin hashing algorithm (called [SHA-256](https://en.wikipedia.org/wiki/SHA-2){:target="_blank"}) over and over until an acceptable hash is found.
 A modern miner (in 2020) can generate around 14,000,000,000,000 hashes per second.
 The more hashes generated, the higher the chance of "finding" a new block and receiving freshly minted bitcoin as a reward.

 {% include image.html
-   image = "/assets/images/guide/getting-started/mining-hardware.png"
+   image = "/assets/images/guide/getting-started/hardware/mining-hardware.jpg"
+   retina = "/assets/images/guide/getting-started/hardware/mining-hardware@2x.jpg"
-   alt-text = "Examples of hardware wallets" width = 1600
+   alt-text = "Examples of hardware wallets" width = 800
-   height = 800
+   height = 400
 %}

 Outside of purchasing hardware, the main cost of mining is electricity.
 That's why mining facilities can be found all over the world wherever electricity is abundant and cheap, whether it is in Iceland for geothermal energy or in China using exceess hydroelectricity.